vtfrc/vtfrc/content/work.md

 [You can download my CV from here](/Vittorio_Faraco_CV.pdf).

 My main interests are technology, business, and media.
-I like both the more theoretical aspects of research – particularly about ML fairness, recommender systems, and causality – and the more applied ones of the industry – around software architecture and backend systems.
+I like both the more theoretical aspects of research – particularly about ML fairness, recommender systems, and causality – and the more applied ones of the industry – especially regarding software architecture and backend systems.

 I am a backend engineer at [Blue Reply](https://www.reply.com/blue-reply/it/), working on information processing systems in the banking sector.
 I also advise companies on business and IT strategy, R&D, and innovation management.
 On the technical side, I like to work on a wide range of tools – information systems, chatbots, recommendation engines, and more.
 Some of my favorite technologies are currently Python, Laravel, Nuxt, Supabase, and MySQL.